sivaramprasanth/FABS/README.md

 COMPONENTS :

-The list of components required for the project is as follows:
+The list of components used in the project is as follows:
 1. 2 x Weight Sensors HX711
 2. 2 x Arduino UNO/Nano
 3. 2 x Bluetooth Module HC-05